AbdellahBellakrim/inception_42/README.md

 - Developing a static website in a language other than PHP.
 - Including Adminer for database management.
 - Adding a service of your choice with a justification(cadvisor).

+## Environment Variables
+For the sake of running the project, a .env file has been pushed to this repository.
+However, please note that this is just an example and .env files should not typically be pushed to public repositories for security reasons.